There are so many things to do in Colombia that it can be challenging to organize your trip.

 El Museo del Oro is located in the heart of downtown Bogotá, and it holds the most extensive pre-Columbian gold artifact collection globally, with over 55.000 pieces.

 You can have lunch at the restaurant located at the entrance.
-The second and third floors display gold pieces dated back from before the Spanish conquest of the Americas.
+The second and third floors display gold pieces dated back to before the Spanish conquest of the Americas.

 It also contains thousands of pottery, wood, and textile pieces from various indigenous groups such as the Muiscas, Zenu, Quimbayas, and Calimas.